Arkansas Water Quality at a Glance

 Emerging Contaminant Response

-- PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) require water systems to complete initial monitoring and then meet compliance by 2029.
+- PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion), finalised in April 2024, require water systems to complete initial monitoring and then meet compliance by 2029.
+For more on PFAS filtration options, see our water filter solutions guide.

-- Surface Water PFAS Testing: Arkansas approved $1.8 million to begin statewide surface-water PFAS testing to help identify contamination sources and guide future protection strategies.
+- Surface Water PFAS Testing: Arkansas approved $1.8 million to fund statewide surface-water PFAS testing to help identify contamination sources and guide future protection strategies, with results informing planning through 2026 and beyond.

 Rural and Disadvantaged Communities